Dulcimore Dan Cox

 The "Fiddle Dulcimore" was inspired by an image posted by the Smithsonian that was taken by Scott Odell in 1965 of a piece owned by A.W.
 Jeffreys.
 It took me about 10 months to figure out a way to make this piece with out an exclusive jig.
 The jigs take about forty hours to make and I couldn't bring myself to invest in it, but one night the idea of a back bone came to me and it works! ($500)

-Prices listed include USPS Priority insured state side shipping in a hand crafted wooden crate.
-Yes I ship over seas!
+Prices listed include USPS Priority insured state side shipping to your door and yes I also ship over seas!